locationtech/geomesa/docs/user/nifi/install.rst

 .. note::

-  There are two HBase and Accumulo NARs that correspond to different versions.
+  There are two Accumulo NARs that correspond to different versions.
   Be sure to choose the appropriate NAR for your database.

 If you downloaded the NARs from GitHub: